akanevs/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> Python lists are ordered collections/sequences of values, whereas sets are unordered collections of values.
 Since sets are unordered, they do not record element position and do not support indexing, slicing, etc...
-Sets are useful for quickly finding if an element is an the set.
+Sets are useful for quickly finding if an element is an the set (membership testing) and for eliminating duplicate entries.
 For lists, such searches are less efficient.

 ---